rileygowan/eslint-plugin-no-react-component-snapshots/README.md

 }
 ```

-Then configure the rules you want to use under the rules section.
+Then configure the rules you want to use under the rules section:

 ```json
 {